fabianboesiger/ftx/README.md

 # FTX API

 Unofficial API binding for the FTX exchange.
+Work in progress.